duckdb/duckdb-web/_posts/2023-11-03-db-benchmark-update.md

 ### Updated Settings

 1. ClickHouse
 	* Storage: Any data this gets spilled to disk also needs to be on the NVMe drive.
-This has been changed in the `format_and_mount.sh` script and the `clickhouse/clickhouse-mount-config.xml` file.
+This has been changed in the new `format_and_mount.sh` script and the `clickhouse/clickhouse-mount-config.xml` file.
 2. Julia (juliadf & juliads)
 	* Threads: The threads were hardcoded for juliadf/juliads to 20/40 threads.
 Now the max number of threads are used.
 No option was given to spill to disk, so this was not changed/researched.
 3. DuckDB